BackwoodsBoomtree/Regrid_NC_CDO/README.md

 # Regrid_NC_CDO
-How to regrid NC files using CDO
+Read the How_to_description to see examples on how to regrid NC files using CDO.